Twin Capital Management Inc. Boosts Stock Holdings in Fidelity National Information Services, Inc. (NYSE:FIS)

-Twin Capital Management Inc. raised its holdings in shares of Fidelity National Information Services, Inc. (NYSE:FIS – Free Report) by 22.5% during the second quarter, according to its most recent filing with the SEC.
-The firm owned 46,524 shares of the information technology services provider’s stock after purchasing an additional 8,545 shares during the period.
-Twin Capital Management Inc.’s holdings in Fidelity National Information Services were worth $2,545,000 at the end of the most recent reporting period.
+Twin Capital Management Inc. grew its position in Fidelity National Information Services, Inc. (NYSE:FIS – Free Report) by 22.5% during the second quarter, according to its most recent 13F filing with the SEC.
+The institutional investor owned 46,524 shares of the information technology services provider’s stock after buying an additional 8,545 shares during the period.
+Twin Capital Management Inc.’s holdings in Fidelity National Information Services were worth $2,545,000 at the end of the most recent quarter.

 Other institutional investors have also modified their holdings of the company.
 AlphaMark Advisors LLC bought a new stake in shares of Fidelity National Information Services in the 1st quarter valued at about $27,000.
 Barrett & Company Inc. acquired a new stake in Fidelity National Information Services in the 1st quarter worth approximately $27,000.
 Brown Brothers Harriman & Co. boosted its stake in Fidelity National Information Services by 83.3% in the 1st quarter.
 Brown Brothers Harriman & Co. now owns 286 shares of the information technology services provider’s stock worth $29,000 after purchasing an additional 130 shares in the last quarter.
 Fiduciary Alliance LLC acquired a new stake in Fidelity National Information Services in the 2nd quarter worth approximately $32,000.
 Finally, Resources Management Corp CT ADV acquired a new stake in Fidelity National Information Services in the 1st quarter worth approximately $35,000.
 85.67% of the stock is currently owned by institutional investors.